 Ephesians 5 begins with a command.

-Therefore be imitators of God, as beloved children.
-And walk in love, as Christ loved us and gave himself up for us, a fragrant offering and sacrifice to God.
-(Ephesians 5:1-2 ESV)
+1 Therefore be imitators of God, as beloved children; 2 and walk in love, just as Christ also loved you and gave Himself up for us, an offering and a sacrifice to God as a fragrant aroma.
+Ephesians 5:1-2 (NASB)

 No Christian will be sinless.
 However, we must beware of those who offer assurance of salvation to professing believers who live unrepentant lives.
 The unrepentant, those whose life is characterized by persistent sin and who show no shame for that sin or hunger for the holy and pure things of God, are headed for wrath and we must not be partakers in their wickedness.
 Instead, we are to walk in the light of the Lord because we are children of light.
 Think of those who claim that the standard of Matthew 5,6, & 7 (The Sermon on the Mount) is impossible for any Christian to conform to.
 Aren’t these the same ones who are handing out the false assurance to the unrepentant?
 What should our role be in this?

-Therefore do not become partners with them; for at one time you were darkness, but now you are light in the Lord.
-Walk as children of light (for the fruit of light is found in all that is good and right and true), and try to discern what is pleasing to the Lord.
-Take no part in the unfruitful works of darkness, but instead expose them.
-For it is shameful even to speak of the things that they do in secret.
-But when anything is exposed by the light, it becomes visible, for anything that becomes visible is light.
-Therefore it says, “Awake, O sleeper, and arise from the dead, and Christ will shine on you.”
-(Ephesians 5:7-14 ESV)
+7 Therefore do not be partakers with them; 8 for you were formerly darkness, but now you are Light in the Lord; walk as children of Light 9 (for the fruit of the Light consists in all goodness and righteousness and truth), 10 trying to learn what is pleasing to the Lord.
+11 Do not participate in the unfruitful deeds of darkness, but instead even expose them; 12 for it is disgraceful even to speak of the things which are done by them in secret.
+13 But all things become visible when they are exposed by the light, for everything that becomes visible is light.
+14 For this reason it says,

 I pray that you noticed that we are not only to refrain from being partners with these people but we are also to seek discernment from God in order to discover what is pleasing to Him.
 We must do what pleases Him while avoiding doing what does not please Him.
 We take no part in the unfruitful works of darkness while actually exposing them to the light.
 Never forget that the ministry of discernment is two-fold.
 This passage lays it out very clearly.
 We must discern what is right, do that and help others to do the same.
 Then we are to discern that which is wicked, but professes faith in Christ.
 We must expose this to the light of God.
 This passage tells us that the purpose of this ‘exposing’ is to bring these people to the place where they either repent or go further into darkness.

 This walk in the light is also a walk in God’s love.
-They cannot be separated.This is an intentional spirit-fillled walking with God.
+They cannot be separated.This is an intentional spirit-filled walking with God.